mgrygles/buildstuff2020-workshop/openshift/8-Pipelines.md

 Both tasks use so-called Pipeline Resources that serve as input and output for the task.
 The `compile-and-build` task needs a Git repo as input.
 It produces a Docker image as output.
 The second and final task will use this Docker image as input again.
 Besides these Pipeline resource both tasks use parameters as well to control how the tasks are run.

 All these resources are grouped together in what is called an OpenShift pipeline.
 Take a look at the YAML below.
-This YAML describes the pipeline that is for this workshop.

 ```yaml
 apiVersion: tekton.dev/v1beta1